 Niagara-on-the-Lake Hydro Inc., referred to herein as “NOTL Hydro”, is a corporation incorporated under the laws of the Province of Ontario and a Distributor of electricity.

-NOTL Hydro is licensed by the Ontario Energy Board (“OEB”) to supply electricity to Customers as described in our Distribution License ED-2002-0547 Additionally, there are requirements imposed on NOTL Hydro by the various codes referred to in the License and by the Electricity Act, 1998 and the Ontario Energy Board Act, 1998.
+NOTL Hydro is licensed by the Ontario Energy Board (“OEB”) to supply electricity to Customers as described in our Distribution License ED-2002-0547.
+Additionally, there are requirements imposed on NOTL Hydro by the various codes referred to in the License and by the Electricity Act, 1998 and the Ontario Energy Board Act, 1998.

 NOTL Hydro may only operate distribution facilities within its Licensed Territory as defined in its Distribution License.
 This Service Area is subject to change with the OEB's approval.